Lolemploi5/Lolemploi5/README.md

 # 💫 About Me:
-👨‍💻 About Me<br>Hello!
+Hello!
 I'm Sébastien Hubert, a passionate and curious Fullstack Developer currently pursuing a Bachelor in Web Development and Security at ESIEE-IT, Coding Factory.
 With a strong foundation in HTML, CSS, JavaScript, and backend technologies like Python and Java, I love building secure and efficient web applications. 💻<br><br>

 ## 🌐 Socials: